-Learn how to promote products and services, create branding and develop strategies to reach diverse audiences and drive customers to products.
+Students learn how to promote products and services, create branding and develop strategies to reach diverse audiences and drive customers to products.

-Explore how to develop and implement public relations campaigns using all types of communications to promote individuals and organizations.
+Students explore how to develop and implement public relations campaigns using all types of communications to promote individuals and organizations.

 View degree requirements for the major in the Undergraduate Catalog.